MitchellTesla/timechain/README.md

   <img src="0ff7784184af761d38db3013a4d1584e.gif" alt="demo" />
 </p>

+### Bitcoin uses peer-to-peer technology to operate with NO central authority or bank; the management of transactions, and the issuing of bitcoin is carried out collectively by the network.

+### Bitcoin is open-source; it's design is Public, and nobody owns or controls Bitcoin.
+Through many of these unique properties, everyone can take part.
+Bitcoin allows exciting uses that could not be covered by any previous cash/payment system.
-For more technical information on the Bitcoin Network, refer to the original whitepaper written by Satoshi Nakamoto.
+***For more technical information on the Bitcoin Network, refer to the original whitepaper written by Satoshi Nakamoto in [docs] repo.***

 <p align="center">
   <img src="BTC-Cyberhornets-LOGO_TuurDemeester.jpeg" alt="demo" />
 </p>

-You can use the link in the about section to access the Timechainstats Interactive Dashboard by 2140data.
+### Use the link in the about section to access the Timechainstats Interactive Dashboard by 2140data.

 <p align="center">
   <img src="LiveBTCdata_website_snapshot.jpg" alt="demo" />